waldronlab/curatedMetagenomicData/CONTRIBUTING.md

 ## Pull Request

-If you are able to fix a bug yourself, we would welcome a pull request.
+If you are able to fix a bug yourself, or wish to add an analysis example, we would welcome a pull request.
 If the pull request builds cleanly on the continuous itegration servers it will be merged as soon as is possible.

 ## Addition of Datasets to curatedMetagenomicData